lesposito87/poorman-aws-playground/README.md

 ## How to Run it? <a name="howtorunit"/>

 **1-** Clone this repository locally and run the `poorman-aws-playground-init.sh` script, providing all the required information.

+This will generate a new `root.hcl` file and a directory named according to the value provided for the `Enter your AWS account name` option during the execution of the `poorman-aws-playground-init.sh` script (e.g. `myaccount-root`).
+The directory will contain all the code required to deploy your infrastructure.

 ⚠️ Ensure the **S3 bucket** you specify in the `Enter your AWS S3 bucket name` option is located in the **same region** as the one you enter in the `Enter your AWS region` option: